 The currently licensed proposed action will consist of mill preparation and operation, construction of new tailings impoundments and evaporation ponds, and reclamation of both the existing and new tailings impoundments.
-The vegetation on approximately 614 acres of new land disturbance will be removed for tailings cells, evaporation ponds, and diversion channel construction over the proposed 20-year life of the project.
-Most of this vegetation will consist of native sagebrush, shrubland species.
+The vegetation on approximately 614 acres of new land disturbance will be removed for tailings cells, evaporation ponds, and diversion channel construction over the proposed 20-year life of the Project.
+Most of this vegetation will consist of native sagebrush and shrubland species.
+Topsoil will be removed and stockpiled for use during reclamation.
 As each tailings cell is filled, reclamation will proceed concurrently with operation in the next cells.
-At the project's termination, project-related disturbed areas will have been or be in the process of being reclaimed.
-Implementation of the reclamation program is likely to result in the long-term reestablishment of plant communities similar to those presently on the site.
+At the Project's termination, Project-related disturbed areas will have been or be in the process of being reclaimed.
+Implementation of the reclamation program is very likely to result in the long-term reestablishment of plant communities similar to those presently on the site.

-Wildlife species inhabiting and utilizing the project area are common throughout the region, and it is unlikely that any loss of individuals that might result from project activities will have population-level effects on any species.
-The removal of approximately 614 acres of vegetation during the 20-year life of the project will permanently eliminate a source of forage and habitat.
+Wildlife species inhabiting and utilizing the Project area are common throughout the region, and it is unlikely that any loss of individuals that might result from Project activities will have population-level effects on any species.
+The removal of approximately 614 acres of vegetation during the 20-year life of the Project will temporarily eliminate a source of forage and habitat.
 Some individuals of small mammals, snakes and lizards will be disturbed by construction of the new tailings cells, however, the multi-year pace of construction will allow many of these individuals to escape to adjacent undisturbed habitats.
 Highly mobile species, such as antelope, coyotes, jackrabbits and most birds will be able to escape areas subject to disturbance.
-However, it is likely that resource competition as wildlife move into adjacent areas will ultimately result in the loss of some animals.
-The increased number of people in the project area during construction activities could have an additional impact on wildlife populations, since some wildlife are likely to be killed by increased vehicular traffic.
+However, it is likely that resource competition as wildlife move into adjacent areas may ultimately result in the loss of some animals.
+The increased number of people in the Project area during construction activities could have an additional impact on wildlife populations, since some wildlife are likely to be killed by increased vehicular traffic.
 Additionally, mill facilities currently are and will be fenced to prevent access of large wildlife.

-Wildlife may also be impacted from effluent generated through the milling operation and contamination of soil and water.
+Wildlife may also be impacted from onsite and contained effluent generated through the milling and tailings operation.
 Although no guidelines concerning acceptable limits of radiation exposure have been established for the protection of other species, it is generally agreed that the limits for humans are also conservative for other species.
-Effluents of the facility will be closely monitored and maintained within safe protection limits for man, and therefore, no adverse radiological impact is expected for animals within or near the project area.
+Effluents of the facility will be closely monitored and maintained within safe protection limits for man, and therefore, no adverse radiological impact is expected for animals within or near the Project area.